isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 <div style="background-color: white;"> Chua Mia Tee, Portrait of Dato Loke Wan Tho, Oil on canvass, 1995.<i> Singapore Art Museum 1995-03397</i>.</div>

 #### **The Mace of the City of Singapore**
-A prominent Chinese businessman in Singapore, Loke presented the Mace, an ancient symbol of constitutional authority, to the City Council on 31 March 1954.
+A prominent Chinese businessman, Loke presented the mace, an ancient symbol of constitutional authority, to the City Council on 31 March 1954.
 The occasion marked Singapore's status as a city, which was granted by King George VI in 1951 through a Royal Charter.[^2]

 ![loke wan tho civic mace](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-mace.jpg)
-<div style="background-color: white;"> Loke Wan Tho speaking before presentation of the Mace to the City Council at City Hall, 31 March 1954.
-In the background, Goh Sin Zee (wearing white gloves) held the Mace.<i> Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore, media image no. 19980000899-0025</i>.</div>
+<div style="background-color: white;"> Loke Wan Tho speaking before presentation of the mace to the City Council at City Hall, 31 March 1954.
+In the background, Goh Sin Zee (wearing white gloves) held the mace.<i> Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore, media image no. 19980000899-0025</i>.</div>

 On the significance of the mace, Loke said:[^3]
 > This mace is a signpost in our recorded history, pointing I hope, to a greater and nobler Singapore.

-The knob of the four-foot, gold mace has the city's crest and figures of a Chinese, Malay, Indian and European symbolising the city's multi-ethnic population.[^4]
+The knob of the four-foot, gold mace has the city's crest and figures of a Chinese, a Malay, an Indian and a European symbolising the city's multi-ethnic population.[^4]

 ![loke wan tho mace](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/mace.jpg)
 <div style="background-color: white;"> The $15,000 Mace was made by Messrs Hamilton & Inches, Goldsmiths of Edinburgh.
 Loke was one of the committee members (including university professors and Raffles Museum staff) who suggested the design motifs. <i>National Museum of Singapore, accession no. 2003-00230-001</i>.</div>